ucan-wg/spec/README.md

 Each capability MUST either be originated by the issuer (root capability, or "parenthood"), or have one-or-more witnesses in the `prf` field to attest that this issuer is authorized to use that capability ("introduction").
 In the introduction case, this check must be recursively applied to its witnesses, until a root witness is found (i.e. issued by the resource owner).

 With the exception of rights amplification (below), each delegation of a capability MUST have equal or lesser power from its witness.
 The time bounds MUST also be equal to or contained inside the time bounds of the witnesses time bounds.
-This shrinkilowering of rights at each delegation is called "attenuation".
+This lowering of rights at each delegation is called "attenuation".

 ## 5.4 Rights Amplification

 Some capabilities are more than the sum of their parts.
 The canonical example is a can of soup and a can opener.
 You need both to access the soup inside the can, but the can opener may come from a completely separate source than the can of soup.
 Such semantics MAY be implemented in UCAN capabilities.
-This means that validating a particular capabilties MAY require more than one direct witness.
-The relevant witnesses MAY be of a different resource and action from the amplified capabaility.
+This means that validating a particular capabilities MAY require more than one direct witness.
+The relevant witnesses MAY be of a different resource and action from the amplified capability.
 The delegated capability MUST have this behaviour in its semantics, even if the witnesses do not.

 ## 5.6 Content Identifiers